The Dewi-Prys Thomas Prize

 From 2003 to 2015, the Dewi-Prys Thomas Trust awarded a prestigious triennial prized that recognized the importance of good design to the quality of life, identity and regeneration of Wales.
 It appreciated projects of excellence in a wide range of fields:

 • Environmental improvements, sustainability projects and civil engineering

 In all of these, projects and initiatives that display the following characteristics are rewarded:

 • Excellence: demonstrating the highest quality of thinking, design and execution

 • Utility: fulfilling their essential function simply and effectively

-• published works that make a difference to the quality of design in Wales
+• Inspiration: making a difference in the quality and appreciation of design in Wales.